José Henrique Lamensdorf

 6. How can I find out in advance how much a sworn translation will cost?

 You can't, as the cost is calculated on the standard pages count on the final, translated text.
-At best, you may have a ballpark estimate.
+At best, you may ask for a ballpark estimate.

 7. I am far away, out of São Paulo, or even out of Brazil.
 Can you mail the translation to me?